What It Means to Have Savings

 Similarly, you haven’t necessarily increased your savings if you’ve saved $5 at the grocery store.
 You've refrained from spending more than you otherwise would have, but saving means that you actually tucked that money aside somewhere.

 Saving is not the absence of spending.
-It's the intentional act of setting money aside for a specific goal or purpose.
+It's the intentional act of setting money aside for a specific goal or purpose, or for general life events like buying a house, saving for college, raising children, etc.

 Everyone has some big-ticket event on the horizon that will require extra cash, but some people save just because they're fiscally cautious.
 Some examples of savings goals include: